Python NumPy Array mean() Function

 3. Usage of NumPy mean() Function

-Arithmetic mean is a sum of array elements, along with the specified axis divided by the number of elements.
+The arithmetic mean is indeed calculated as the sum of array elements along a specified axis divided by the number of elements along that axis.
 The mean() function returns the arithmetic mean along with the specified axis of array elements.

 import numpy as np